-AWARNING: The lower blade guard is a safety feature which reduces the risk of serious personal injury.
-Never use the saw if the lower blade guard is missing, damaged, misassembled or not working properly.
+A WARNING: The lower blade guard is a safety feature which reduces the risk of serious personal injury.
+Never use the saw if the lower guard is missing, damaged, misassembled or not working properly.
 Do not rely on the lower blade guard to protect you under all circumstances.
 Your safety depends on following all warnings and precautions as well as proper operation of the saw.
-Check lower blade guard for proper closing before each use as outlined in Further Safety Instructions for All Saws.
+Check lower guard for proper closing before each use as outlined in Additional Safety Rules for Circular Saws.
 If the lower blade guard is missing or not working properly, have the saw serviced before using.
 To assure product safety and reliability, repair, maintenance and adjustment should be performed by an authorized service center or other qualified service organization, always using identical replacement parts.
+A WARNING: Under certain conditions of use, metal chips may become imbedded in the surfaces of the lower guard, causing the lower quard to rub against the upper guard.
+Check the operation of the lower guard before each use and remove any imbedded chips.